thegooddocsproject/templates/our-team/our-team-guide.md

 To make it easier for people to accomplish these tasks, it helps tremendously to have a page in your repository or website that explains who are in key roles and teams in your project.

 Additionally, creating this content will help you and your project get more clear about what roles you have and what they mean.
-The `Our Team` template will help you to think through these roles and create this content.
+The `Our Team` template will help you think through these roles and create this content.

 ## What kind of teams and roles should my project have?

-The teams and roles your project needs will depend on what type of organization you are, how mature your project is, what your community is like, and what your community governance style is.
+The teams and roles your project needs will depend on the type of organization you are, how mature your project is, what your community is like, and your community governance style.
 In other words, it depends on a lot of different factors.

 For now, just focus on describing your teams and roles the way they currently exist in your project.